Keeping Healthy Nails

 It takes care and consistency to have healthy nails.

 If you RARELY have your hands in water, then your pink nail bed will nourish your nail plate with enough moisture and oil to keep SHORT nails healthy.
 Your body’s job is to keep everything moisturized.

 Our biggest problem is that people wash their hands an average of 20 times per day!

-Our nails can absorb three times their weight in water.
+Our nails can absorb one third their weight in water.
 I explain how this is damaging in my “Polish Chipping in the Shower” article.